Reporting Crime, Emergencies and Non-Emergencies on Campus and at the Bookstore

 - All fires and medical emergencies

-- Home and business intruders (if you see a door or window forced open, do not go in—call 911 from the nearest phone)
+- Building intruders.
+If you see a door or window forced open, do not go in—call 911 from the nearest phone.

 - Vehicle crashes involving personal injury, major property damage, or traffic tie-ups

-Any emergency or non-emergency (medical, fire or criminal) should be reported to one of the seminary’s Campus Security Authorities (Dean of Student Development and Alumni Support, Associate Dean of Student Development, and Director of Human Resources), who will, if necessary, assist in contacting the police and medical authorities.
-(If an emergency or non-emergency is reported to a student or employee other than a Campus Security Authority (CSA), that person should immediately report it to one of the CSAs.)
+Step 2: Any emergency or non-emergency (medical, fire or criminal) should be reported to the Director of Human Resources, the Associate Dean of Students, the Dean of Students, or the Chief Administrative Officer who will, if necessary, assist in contacting the police and medical authorities.
+If an emergency or non-emergency is reported to a student or employee other than a person in one of the above-named positions, that person should immediately report it to the Director of Human Resources, Associate Dean of Students, the Dean of Students, or the Chief Administrative Officer.

 Procedure to Follow if a Sexual Assault Occurs